Your basket is currently empty!

 Oral Dosage Instructions

-You will need to administer the tablets on an empty stomach with water.
+You will need to administer the tablets on an empty stomach, accompanied by water.

 The dosage is based on your body weight in kilograms.

-Typically, ivermectin is taken as a single dose, but additional doses may be necessary depending on the type of infection being treated.
+Typically, ivermectin is administered as a single dose; however, additional doses may be necessary depending on the type of infection being treated.

-High-fat meals can significantly increase absorption, so avoiding eating when you take your dose is best.
+High-fat meals can significantly increase absorption, so it’s best to avoid eating when taking your dose.

-There are a few things to remember when it comes to tablet administration.
+There are a few key points to consider when administering tablets.

 Adhere to the dosage instructions provided by your healthcare provider.